treehouses/treehouses.github.io/pages/vi/profiles/seantang001.md

 **Time Zone**: Pacific Time
 **OS**: Ubuntu 18.04 (bionic)
 **Description:**
 My name is Sean Tang.
 I'm currently a Junior attending a high school in the Bay Area.
 I aspire to become a computer scientist in the future and I look forward to working with you guys!
 I've worked with android apps and raspberry pi in the past.
-Please feel free to check out my linkedin profile or email me if you're curious!
+Please feel free to check out my github profile!
 **Skills:**
 -python
 -java